 According to the CDC, the authorized vaccines are safe and effective, and studies have shown they prevent severe illness and death from the virus.
 For more information, see the CDC website.
-FDU has announced the vaccination policy well ahead of the fall semester so that students and their families have the opportunity to gather information, consult with their physicians and trusted health professionals, and make informed choices.
+FDU announced the vaccination policy well ahead of the fall semester so that students and their families had the opportunity to gather information, consult with their physicians and trusted health professionals, and make informed choices.

 What are the side effects of the vaccines?

 Information about possible side effects is available on the CDC website.
 Many people have reported no side effects, while others report normal side effects that are signs your body is building protection.
 According to the CDC, these can include pain, redness, or swelling at the injection site and/or tiredness, headache, muscle pain, chills, fever, or nausea; and normal side effects only last a couple of days.

 Will there be any exemptions from this requirement?

 Yes.
 FDU allows limited exemptions for religious and medical reasons (including based on a disability or advice from a physician not to receive a COVID-19 vaccination while pregnant or breastfeeding).

 How can students request an exemption?